 Performance share units are stock-based awards in which the number of shares ultimately received depends on the Company's performance against specified metrics over a one- to five-year performance period from the date of grant.
 These performance metrics are established by the Company at the beginning of the performance period.
 At the end of the performance period, the number of shares of stock that could be issued is fixed based upon the degree of achievement of the performance goals.
 The number of shares that could be issued can range from 0% to 200% of the participant's target award.
 Performance share units are initially valued at the Company's closing stock price on the date of grant.
 Stock compensation expense, net of estimated forfeitures, is recognized on a straight-line basis over the vesting period.
 The expense recognized over the vesting period is adjusted up or down based on the anticipated performance level during the performance period.
-If the performance metrics are not probable of achievement during the performance period, compensation expense, would be reversed.
+If the performance metrics are not probable of achievement during the performance period, compensation expense would be reversed.
 The awards are forfeited if the threshold performance metrics are not achieved as of the end of the performance period.
 The performance metrics are not achieved as of the end of the performance period.
 The performance metrics are not achieved as of the end of the performance period.
 The performance metrics are not achieved as of the end of the performance period.
+The performance share units cliff-vest in full over a period of three to five years from the date of grant.